-Application fees are charged on a per family basis.
-Fees are \$150 for grades PS-12.
+Application fees are a one time fee charged per student.
 Application fees are non-refundable.

 EARLY WITHDRAWAL

 Students who withdraw during the school year must pay all outstanding accounts, including the full tuition for the month they are in attendance, and receive financial clearance from the finance office on the withdrawal forms.
 If a student leaves anytime during the year, the responsible party is required to pay the full month.